itplr-kosit/validator-configuration-xrechnung/docs/development.md

 * Are all issues scheduled for the release solved?
 * Is everything merged to master branch?
 * Does the configuration refer to the correct version of XRechnung Specification?
-* Does the sceanrio match refer to the correct XRechnung Specification?
+* Does the scenario match refer to the correct XRechnung Specification?
 * Make sure that XRechnung Schematron and testsuite are already released and used by this release version.
 * Make sure that CHANGELOG.md is up to date.